smartynvestor/DegiroAPI/README.md

 - order management to keep track of open orders
 - canceling open orders
 - modifying open orders
+- receiving latest price for a given productId

+Usage:

+Before running the examples add the file ../secure/degiro.txt consisting of username=<username>
+password=<password>

+These credentials you receive when opening an account at degiro.nl

+To send an order you need the productId of a financial instrument.
+Use the product finder of the web interface of degiro.nl to find productIds.

-Looking for developer to translate to C# or other languages
+Looking for developers to translate the API to C# and other languages